rsahlin/varg-engine/README.md

 How much of the transmitted light that may be re-emitted is govererned by the absorption factor (for metals this value is 1).
 Transmitted light is affected by surface dispersion factor:
 -0 means no dispersion.
--1 means fully dispersed over 2PI.
+-1 means fully dispersed over 4PI.
-Transmission intensity goes from 1 down to 1 / 2PI as dispersion goes up.
+Transmission intensity goes from 1 down to 1 / 4PI as dispersion goes up.
 Irradiance Map (Spherical Harmonics) is calculated in same way as the transmissive light.
 Environment map reflections use first rule of FBLS.

+One of the major problems with most of todays realtime PBR implementations is that they use a specular and diffuse model that produces way too much light.
+Imagine a light hitting a media at normal incidence, going from air to an IOR of 1.5.
+Using the Fresnel power function we get reflectance at 0 degrees - R0:
+R0 = ((IOR1 - IOR2) / (IOR1 + IOR2)) ^2 = 0.04
+This means that of the incoming light, 4% is reflected back.
+The rest is transmitted.
+Period.

+All glTF implementations that I have seen mess this up by not limiting the NormalDistributionFunction (NDF) - instead it usually returns tenfold or more light.
+(This has somewhat to do with using an inaccurate model for re-transmitted, or diffused, light)

 **The second rule of Fresnel Based Light Shading**